Hundreds of refugees protest outside Australian Parliament

 The 36-year-old Sydney interpreter said he was fighting for a visa in the Federal Court, but the government had refused him a bridging visa while his case was heard because he arrived by boat.

-“I have no visa at all, having an Australian wife and an Australian son and I have to shut down my business as well,” Aftahi said outside Parliament House.
+“I have no visa at all, having an Australian wife and an Australian son and I have to shut down my business as well,” Ashktalkh said outside Parliament House.

 “It’s discrimination just because I came by boat.
 They prevent me from applying for any other visa,” he added.

-Note: This story has been corrected to change the family name from Aftahi to Ashktalkh in paragraphs 10 and 12.